OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 - In a repository that contains all the configurations for an Octopus Space
 - In a central deployment configuration repository

 Each option is described below to explain when they work and when to avoid them.
 You might have noticed that you can arrange these possibilities along a scale from a one-to-one relationship with applications to a single large repository.
-There is a natural trade-off between having many repositories versus having potentially slower performance in fewer large repositories.
+We recommend keeping your deployment configuration in the same repository as the application code, but there are specific circumstances where the other options may be suitable.

 ### Alongside application code

+Placing your deployment configuration alongside your application code is the pattern we recommend.
+It is best  _to evolve your deployment process alongside your application code_.
+Putting the configuration in the same location as the application aligns with DevOps practices, where engineers take end-to-end responsibility for their applications.

 If you opt to store your configuration in the application repository, each application will have its own `.octopus` directory with the configuration files.

 This approach benefits from keeping the configuration in the same location as the application code, so you'll be able to find it quickly and easily.
 It will have the same process and security policy as code changes for the application.

-You may wish to avoid this pattern if you have a large application code base as this may affect the performance when you switch between branches in the Octopus app, as it needs to retrieve the new branch to obtain the configuration.
+You may wish to avoid this pattern if you have a large application codebase, which may affect the performance when you switch between branches in the Octopus app.
+Currently, we need to retrieve the new branch to obtain the configuration, but we are actively working on improving the performance in this area.

 You will also need to mask the `.octopus` folder to avoid triggering a build for each configuration change.

 This pattern suits an autonomous team responsible for both the application and its deployment.